ValentinRoma26/CEMRG-website-2026/private/index.md

 ### Health and Safety

-- First aid kit is in the kitchen
+- **First aid kit is in the kitchen**
+- **Fire alarms:**
-- Link to fire alarm (steve)?
+  - When intermittent, prepare to leave
+  - When continuous, leave the building immediately.

 Everything else: